 You can try multistreaming to Twitch and other platforms, but only to some extent.
 Your video will be subject to a 24-hour exclusivity constraint after you become a Twitch Affiliate, which allows you to start earning money from your Twitch streams.
 This implies that your material will only be available on Twitch while streaming it and for the next 24 hours.

 Twitch is an obvious top choice for venues where you can broadcast engaging material.
 It is the dominant platform for all types of content, from gaming to ASMR and full-body cosmetics instructions, and it is doing so successfully.
-Learning how to stream to Twitch is essentially a path to prospective content creators because of the platform’s soaring popularity and market dominance.
+Learning how to stream on Twitch is essentially a path for prospective content creators because of the platform’s soaring popularity and market dominance.